Snusmumr1ken/WebChat/README.md

 To build a real web application with a client side in the browser, I started by reading an official Spring framework guide "Using WebSocket to build an interactive web application".

-Two big tasks there were:
+Three big tasks were there:

 1. Develop UI
 1. Client